 Added by James Francis Smith on June 30, 2014 at 3:42pm — No Comments

 Meaití Jó Shéamuis Ó Fátharta is a member of The Irish Gift, a group based in Middle Tennessee that promotes and preserves the Irish culture in this area.
-The Irish Gift also has a huge online presence as we…Continue
+The Irish Gift also has a huge online presence as we continue to bring the Irish language, music song and dance to people all…Continue

 Added by The Irish Gift on March 11, 2014 at 12:30pm — No Comments

 Two years ago, I was captivated by an…Continue

 Added by The Irish Gift on March 4, 2014 at 12:00pm — No Comments

 First off, Paddy is a Hell of a nice guy!
 Secondly, he gives an IMPRESSIVE interview!

 Read on to find out more about the Belfast Cartoonist….…Continue

 I desire silence.
 I want to be free from the noise that humans make.
 I fear I will never be free from this noise.
 I'm often in the woods and I still hear a car that is miles away or a plane flying overhead.
 And even my own sighing and thoughts can become too noisy.
 The sounds of…Continue